 The ideal working temperature will vary based on the recipe, the room temperature, and the brand of butter.
 In general, at the time of lock-in, the dough temperature should be around 36 to 41°F (2 to 5°C), and the butter block 53 to 59°F (12 to 15°C).

 Remove the dough from the freezer.
-Place the dough on the sheeter board with the 6" (15 cm) edge running horizontally on the board, and the 8" (20 cm) edge running vertically, facing the roller arm.
-Bring the roller arm up to just above the thickness of the dough and begin passing the dough through the sheeter, decreasing the thickness with each pass until the dough measures 9” x 14” (23 x 35 cm), 7.5 mm thick.
+Place the dough on the sheeter board with the 9" (23 cm) edge running horizontally on the board, and the 8" (20 cm) edge running vertically, facing the roller arm.
+Bring the roller arm up to just above the thickness of the dough and begin passing the dough through the sheeter, decreasing the thickness with each pass until the dough is 7.5mm thick and measures roughly 9” x 14” (23 x 35 cm).
 Use your hands to straighten out any edges and to make the corners as sharp as possible.
 Brush off any excess flour from the surface of the dough.

 Demonstrating proper butter texture and locking in the butter.

 Unwrap the butter block and place it in the center of the dough with the 8” (20 cm) sides running vertically.
 Fold the left and right sides of the dough toward the center to encase the butter in the dough and pinch the edges together to seal.
 Use a rolling pin to tap along the length of the dough, applying enough pressure so that the rolling pin makes light indentations in the dough.
 (This will help the butter roll out more evenly.)